Splicing knot complements and bordered Floer homology: Introduction

 where $\CFA(X_{K_1})$ and $\CFD(X_{K_2})$ are the bordered invariants of $X_{K_1}$ and $X_{K_2}$ with suitable boundary parameterizations.
 Lipshitz, Ozsv\'ath, and Thurston give a formula describing $\CFD$ of the complement of a knot in an L-space homology sphere in terms of the knot Floer complex of the knot \cite{LOTBordered}, and a simple algorithm (given below as Theorem \ref{thm:identity}) yields a similar description of $\CFA$.
 Using an Alexander grading on the bordered invariants, we can identify subspaces of $\CFA(X_{K_1})$ and $\CFD(X_{K_2})$ that are isomorphic to the corresponding knot Floer homology groups in extremal Alexander grading and whose algebraic structure can be understood quite explicitly.
 These subspaces combine in the tensor product to produce the subgroup of $\HF(Y(K_1, K_2))$ described above.

-In a sequence of papers, Eftekhary \cite{EftekharySplicing, EftekharyCombinatorial, EftekharyRank, EftekharyIncompressible} proposes a proof of Conjecture \ref{conj:torus}.
-The main theorem of \cite{EftekharySplicing} provides a chain complex that ostensibly computes $\HF(Y(K_1, K_2))$, and which plays a central role in the subsequent papers.
-We have observed that when $K_1$ and $K_2$ are both the right-handed trefoil in $S^3$, the homology of Eftekhary's complex has rank $13$.
-However, a computation using bordered Floer homology, given in Section \ref{sec:examples}, shows that the rank of $\HF(Y(K_1, K_2))$ is only $7$.
-Our calculation agrees with an independent calculation provided by results of \cite{Doubling}.
-In particular, results of \cite{Doubling} allow for an easy computation of the Floer homology of $+1$ surgery on the untwisted Whitehead double of the right-handed trefoil, using a surgery formula from \cite{Knots}.
-This latter manifold, however, can be identified as the splice of two right-handed trefoil complements.
+In a sequence of preprints in 2008, Eaman Eftekhary announced a proof of Conjecture \ref{conj:torus}, but several delicate technical issues were overlooked in his original treatment.
+In \cite{EftekharySplicing}, Eftekhary provides a chain complex that ostensibly computes $\HF(Y(K_1,K_2))$ in terms of data associated to $K_1$ and $K_2$, essentially by using a precursor to bordered Floer homology.
+The original version of this complex yielded incorrect results; for instance, its homology has rank $13$ in the case where $K_1$ and $K_2$ are both the right-handed trefoil in $S^3$, whereas a computation using bordered Floer homology, given below in Section \ref{sec:examples}, shows that the correct rank is only $7$.\footnote{In this case, $Y(K_1,K_2)$ can also be obtained as $+1$ surgery on the positive, untwisted Whitehead double of the right-handed trefoil, whose knot Floer complex is known via \cite{HeddenWhitehead, HeddenLivingstonRuberman}.
+The surgery formula from \cite{OSzKnot} confirms that $\HF(Y(K_1,K_2))$ has rank $7$.} Subsequent to the submission of the present article, Eftekhary released a revision of \cite{EftekharySplicing} that provides a corrected version of this chain complex and apparently yields an alternate proof of Theorem \ref{thm:main}.
+(However, Eftekhary's original proof of Conjecture \ref{conj:torus} relies on work that has been retracted.)